stresearch/SAFE/README.md

 2025-04-07
 - Updated [debug example](debug_example.md) to turn off network access when running model to better reproduce submissions on HF

+2025-04-08
+- Provided updated information on Round 1 and Round 2 paper and poster submission processes.

 ## 📊 Overview